Huy1711/AI-beat-maker/README.md

 # AI Music Generation Project

 ## Introduction
-This is a repository for my personal project, which is a simple web application that let you **generate music 🎵 through a chat interface 💬**.
-As the music generative AI models are widely trained on human's music, the generated music is very likely to have some similarity to the existed songs.
-Dealing with this ethical proplem, this project also provide a **music similarity search feature 🔍** to detect if the song have any existed similar music snippets.
+This is a repository for my personal project, which is a simple web application that lets you **generate music 🎵 through a chat interface 💬**.
+As the music generative AI models are widely trained on human music, the generated music is very likely to have some similarity to the existing songs.
+Dealing with this ethical problem, this project also provides a **music similarity search feature 🔍** to detect if the song has any similar music snippets.

 ## Overview

-As mentioned above, this app provide 2 main features:
+As mentioned above, this app provides 2 main features:
 - Music generation with Chat interface
 - Music similarity search

 The user interface of the app is powered by [Streamlit](https://streamlit.io/) and the backend API was implemented using [FastAPI](https://fastapi.tiangolo.com/).

 First, the music generation feature is mostly done by calling [Suno API](https://suno.com/).
-As the site has not published the API, so the API call must be provided with `Cookie` and `Session ID` of a logged in suno account.
+As the site has not published the API, the API call must be provided with `Cookie` and `Session ID` of a logged-in suno account.

-Second, the music similarity search feature is based on the **Audio Fingerprint** research topic which utilize a *Music Embedding Model* and a *Vector Database* to store and query the extracted embeddings.
+Second, the music similarity search feature is based on the **Audio Fingerprint** research topic which utilizes a *Music Embedding Model* and a *Vector Database* to store and query the extracted embeddings.
 To deploy this feature, this project used [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server) to deploy the model and [Milvus Vector Database](https://milvus.io/) for the retrieval task.

 ## Table of Contents
 - [Installation](#installation)